 Timeframe 2 weeks

-I joined my friend, Antonio Mendola, to help facilitate the design of his passion project "Pushed," a new personal growth app.
+Background I joined my friend, Antonio Mendola, to help facilitate the design of his passion project "Pushed," a new personal growth app.
 Through an extremely fast, lean collaboration we created a completely new solution that includes and goes beyond an app.
 "Yes Day" products enhance daily communication between caregivers and children fostering closer family connections, family values articulation and expression, and meaningful life creation.

 First Product - Pushed